rafaelcolombo/rafaelcolombo/README.md

 My name is Rafael Colombo and I'm new on Programming!
 I've started last May as a hobby and now I'm enjoying and learning everything I can.
 I'm Electrical Engineer graduated in 2005, so numbers, math and logic runs in my blood.

-I'm studying Python and all its ramifications, like Web Scraping, Machine Learning, Data Science etc. I hope to learn even more to be part of this amazing community.
+This is all very new for me and, after some research, I've notice that many programmers LOVE PYTHON!
+Thats why I'm studying Python and all its ramifications, like Web Scraping, Machine Learning, Data Science etc. I'm currently working Web Scraping to feed a Telegram Bot.

+I hope to learn even more to be part of this amazing community.

+Outside GitHub you can find me at Instagram.
+Follow me there:

 <!--
 **rafaelcolombo/rafaelcolombo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.